cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 2. a collection of AWS resources that can <font color=red> manage as a single unit </font>
    - AWS CloudFormation treats the stack resources as a single unit
-   - create, update, or delete a collection of resources by <font color=blue> creating, updating, or deleting stacks </font>
+   - create, update, or delete a collection of resources by <font color=LightSlateBlue> creating, updating, or deleting stacks </font>
    - Example:
      - A stack can include all the resources required to run a web application
        - such as a web server, a database, and networking rules.